JoshDoody/joshdoody.github.io/_posts/2016-07-21-why-you-should-not-negotiate-your-salary.md

 ## 5. You don't know what you're worth

-This is probably true for most people and it's a legitemate concern.
+This is probably true for most people and it's a legitimate concern.
 How can you negotiate your salary if you don't even know what you're worth?
 You might know about what you're worth in your industry or even in your region, but you can't possibly know what you're worth *at this company*.
-They probably knokw a lot more about that than you do, so why not just let them *tell you* what they think you're worth and accept that valuation?
+They probably know a lot more about that than you do, so why not just let them *tell you* what they think you're worth and accept that valuation?

 That's pretty sound logic.
 But!
 Not knowing your worth could actually be even *more* reason to negotiate since you can learn more about what you're worth to the company by negotiating.
 Like, what if the salary they offer you isn't actually what they think you're worth?
 Then your strategy of just accepting the offer doesn't tell you anything new.
 But by negotiating, you could make more money *and* learn more about the current value of your skillset and experience.